alphagov/govuk-design-system/src/patterns/validation/index.md

 But we'd like to expand the guidance, and we're especially interested in hearing from teams whose research has identified a need to use client side validation.

 We'd also like to know about any research into whether not adding ‘required‘ to form fields causes problems for screen reader users.

+## Accessibility

+Do not clear any form fields when validating users’ answers.
+Keep both passing and failing answers.
+This is to comply with [WCAG 2.2 success criterion 3.3.7 Redundant entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).